“We are on the land of the First People, the Coast Salish, and IslandWood reminds us about that and to respect the land and each other.”

 Why is IslandWood important to the greater Seattle community?

 IslandWood creates a meaningful connection to the natural and cultural history of the region.
-We are on the land of the First People, the Coast Salish, and IslandWood reminds us about that history and to respect the land and each other.
+We are on the land of the First People, the Coast Salish, and IslandWood reminds us about that and to respect the land and each other.
 It is also a place for learning and community, and for being in a community.
 Our grandson has been to IslandWood twice and our niece made a special trip up from California for summer camp.
 We know first-hand what a special place it is for kids.

 Do you have any special IslandWood moments that you would like to share?